cooliscool/cooliscool.github.io/_posts/2018-06-22-messed-up-wordpress.md

 So finally,
 Endnote:

 ###### Always keep a backup for your website. ( !
 Without messing it up like this )

 ###### If you don't know to use a tool, don't do random stuff, it can turn into a bomb.

-Thanks emojipedia for the emoticons [emojipedia.org](emojipedia.org)
+Thanks emojipedia for the emoticons [emojipedia.org](emojipedia.org) !
+Thanks for reading the post niggas!